spinnylights/vulkan-notes/vulkan_notes.md

 #### Declaration and definition

 Like variables (and like C functions), functions can be declared and defined separately or together.
+Both must be done at the top level (i.e. in the global scope for the shader).
 A function declaration consists of its prototype followed by a semicolon.
 A function prototype consists of a type specifier, an identifier, `(`, zero or more parameter declarations separated by commas, and `)`, in that order.
 A parameter declaration consists of zero or more qualifiers, a type name, an optional identifier, and optional array brackets and sizes if applicable.
 A function definition consists of a function prototype, `{`, a list of statements, and `}`.
 That might seem like a lot to keep track of, but it's mostly the same as the C syntax.

 ```glsl
 uint meow(const int, bool);